thin-edge/thin-edge.io/docs/src/howto-guides/025_config_management_plugin.md

 sudo apt install ./path/to/package/c8y_configuration_plugin_<version>_<arch>.deb
 ```

-### Extracting from debian package for non-Debian OS distribution
+### Extracting from debian package on non-Debian based distributions

 Get the `c8y_configuration_plugin_<version>_<arch>.deb` from our [Releases](https://github.com/thin-edge/thin-edge.io/releases).
 Then, run this command in the directory where the package is stored.